J. Taylor Monfort Managing Member

 While with the Office of Chief Counsel, IRS, Mr. Lowrance was invited to teach at the Federal Law Enforcement Training Center (FLETC), Financial Fraud Division, in Glynco, GA, on conducting fraud investigations and gathering foreign information.
 He taught at FLETC for several years.

 Bill is a member of the Virginia Bar Association, American Bar Association, the Fairfax Bar Association and the McLean Bar Association and an active member of the Society of Former Special Agents of the FBI, a former member of the Association of Certified Fraud Examiners and past president of the Private Investigators Association of Virginia.

-Charles C. Maddox – of Counsel
+Charles C. Maddox – Retired and Consulting Advisor

 Charles C. Maddox brings a breadth of experience to his practice of criminal law and civil litigation.
 He is a Vietnam veteran and served as a Special Agent in the United States Secret Service on the White House Protective Detail, holding several management positions.
 Mr. Maddox served as Inspector General for the United States Peace Corps, Inspector General for the District of Columbia and Chief of Inspectors, Headquarters, Office of the Inspector General, Criminal Investigations Division, U.S. Department of Health and Human Services.
 He later served as a Special Assistant United States Attorney for the Eastern District of Virginia, prosecuting criminal and civil matters.
 Upon leaving government service, he entered the private practice of law, handling criminal defense and complex litigation matters.
 He is a zealous advocate for his clients and an incisive evaluator of difficult cases.